belgattitude/soluble-japha/README.md

 2. PHP-Java-bridge standalone server

-   PHP-Java communication requires a PHP-Java-bridge server running on your local machine or network *(on a non-plublic port)*.
+   PHP-Java communication requires a PHP-Java-bridge server running on your local machine or network.

    For a quick install, clone the [pjbserver-tools standalone server](https://github.com/belgattitude/pjbserver-tools) repository in a custom directory an run [composer](http://getcomposer.org) update command.